usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-3/Defining Success for your Digital Services Acquisition.md

 ---

-2. True or False: Constraints should only be identified for high-risk or large-scale procurements.
+2. True or False?
+Constraints should only be identified for high-risk or large-scale procurements.

 - [x] False
 - [ ] True